CraigSalajan/ml-playground/README.md

 Replace <run_id> with the provided ID of the training run you wish to observe.

 ## Contributing:
 We welcome contributions!
-Please see the CONTRIBUTING.md file for guidelines (if you plan on having one).
-Or you can state here that potential contributors can create an issue or a pull request.
+Please see the CONTRIBUTING.md file for guidelines

 License:
 This project is licensed under MIT.
 See the LICENSE file for details.